 Timing of Grants.
 Annual grants of PSUs, RSUs, and stock options to our NEOs are typically made at a regularly scheduled meeting of the Compensation Committee held during the first quarter of each year.
+Effective with the 2018 annual grant, the Compensation Committee will continue to approve the annual equity award values during the regularly scheduled meeting held during the first quarter of each year, but grant the awards on a new common grant date of April 1st (or the next business day if April 1st falls on a weekend or holiday).
+The number of PSUs, RSUs, LTCI awards and stock options awarded will be based on Endo's closing stock price at the time of grant.
+Supported by best practices, this change is intended to grant the annual equity awards after the annual earnings release, while allowing for a sufficient amount of time between the filing of the Company's 10-K and the date of Endo's annual grant.
 The Company may also make occasional grants during the year to employees of the Company.
 These grants are typically associated with promotions and hiring, and are typically made shortly following the effective date of the promotion or date of hire.

-2015 Decisions Regarding Equity-Based LTI Program.
-In 2015, the Compensation Committee awarded LTI compensation for NEOs pursuant to the program described above resulting in the awards of PSUs, RSUs, and stock options identified in the Summary Compensation Table and the 2015 Grants of Plan-Based Awards Table.
-For grants awarded in 2016 based on 2015 performance, the Compensation Committee reviewed the Company's achievements as well as each named executive officer's contributions and awarded the NEOs the LTI amounts set forth in the "Individual Compensation Determination" section.
+2016 Decisions Regarding Equity-Based LTI Program.
+In 2016, the Compensation Committee awarded LTI compensation for NEOs pursuant to the program described above resulting in the awards of PSUs, RSUs, and stock options identified in the Summary Compensation Table and the 2016 Grants of Plan-Based Awards Table.
+For grants awarded in 2017 based on 2016 performance, the Compensation Committee reviewed the Company's achievements as well as each NEO's contributions and awarded the NEOs the LTI amounts set forth in the "Individual Compensation Determination" section.